 Most children tolerate the surgery very well.
 That said there is some pain which is usually managed adequately with paracetamol.
 For the first few days it is best to give paracetamol regularly but take care not to exceed the maximum daily dose.
 Don't be surprised if the pain improves and then worsens again around a week after surgery as this is the time of peak inflammation.
 It is also not unusual to have earache which is referred from the tonsil bed.

-Codeine containing pain relief medication must not be used as it can be dangerous in children.
+Codeine containing pain relief medication must not be used with out first discussing with Dr. Varley as it can be dangerous in children.

 Nurofen likewise should not be used.